Algebraic Compression of Free Fermionic Quantum Circuits: Particle Creation, Arbitrary Lattices and Controlled Evolution: Fermion Creation with Definite Momentum

 \section{Fermion Creation with Definite Momentum}

-One of the interesting features we can exploit from the compressibility of \cref{eq:free_fermion_creation_ham} is that it allows us to create particles in any single particle mode.
-Here we will specifically show how to generate a circuit that creates a particle with a definite momentum $k$.
+One of the interesting features we can exploit from the compressibility of the evolution under \cref{eq:lrfermions_c1} is that it allows us to create/annihilate particles in any single particle mode in a unitary fashion.
+Here, we will specifically show how to generate a circuit that creates a particle with a definite momentum $k$.

 Creation operators in momentum space $c^\dagger_k$ are a discrete Fourier transformation of creation operators in position space $c^\dagger_r$:

 where $k = 0,1,2,...,n-1$ and $n$ is the number of lattice sites.
 The $c_k$ satisfy the anti-commutation relations $\{c_p,c_k\} = \{c_p^\dagger,c_k^\dagger\} = 0$ and $\{c_p,c_k^\dagger\} = \delta_{pq}$ where $\delta_{pq}$ is the Kronecker delta.